 A standard didactic presentation involving direct faculty instruction in a classroom setting, lasting a minimum of 50 minutes.
 Each hour of Lecture educational courses.
 RVU currently utilizes an integrated LMS that can be accessed directly through MyVista.

 Learning Management System; a software application for the administration, documentation, tracking, reporting and delivery of LMS clerkships and/or residency applications.
-Managed by the Department of Clinical Education, the Lottery is the Distribution of Clerkship Assignments process in which current OMS

 Letter of Recommendation, typically written by a faculty member or preceptor (author).
 Used when applying for clinical clerkship